aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/lesson-01/index.md

 ## Prepare for Thursday

 1. You will need to bring a laptop.
 If you don't have one, let Matti know and we can figure out something.
-2. Download and install the [Arduino IDE 2.2.1 ](https://www.arduino.cc/en/software) or setup your browser to work with the [Web Editor](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor)
+2. Download and install the [latest version of Arduino IDE](https://www.arduino.cc/en/software/#ide) or setup your browser to work with the [Web Editor](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor)